-While your entire skin set-up doesn't need to change, know that pregnancy-safe skincare does mean that a few of your faves need to be put to one side for a while much like gin and tonics with a grapefruit twist and cheese so soft you could use it for pottery.
+The good news is that your entire skin set-up doesn't need to be altered beyond all recognition.
+However, as I quickly learned when I was pregnant, prenatal-safe skincare does mean that a few faves need to be put to one side for a while – much like gin and tonics with a grapefruit twist and cheese so soft you could use it for pottery.

-'Certain active cosmetic ingredients may be absorbed through the skin during pregnancy,' says Dr Anjali Mahto, a consultant dermatologist and author of The Skincare Bible (Penguin, £14.99).
+The reason why some skincare is not safe for pregnancy is straightforward.
+'Certain active cosmetic ingredients may be absorbed through the skin during pregnancy,' says Dr Anjali Mahto, a consultant dermatologist and author of The Skincare Bible.

 'While topical skincare products or a ‘cosmeceutical’ are not legally classified or recognised as a ‘drug’, there is a lot of controversy surrounding what does or does not actually get absorbed into the body.'

 The upshot?
 'It's best to be cautious whilst pregnant.'

 'Pregnancy skincare however is not as simple as just avoiding certain ingredients.
 During pregnancy, there are significant hormonal changes that can result in new or worsening acne, pigmentation, and an accelerated loss of collagen and elastin,' explains Dr Jo Mennie, who specialises in infertility, and pregnancy skincare at the Aesthetic Practice at Dr David Jack Clinic.

 'There is also a change in the immune system during pregnancy which can be responsible for leaving the skin more sensitive.
 As such, unfortunately, some of your pre-pregnancy products may not work as well as they used to during your pregnancy and in the immediate years after,' she adds.